-Climate change is an environmental problem of global scale.
-In consequence, policy, which aims at mitigating climate change, is necessarily at the crossroads between international dynamics and national policymaking.
-This “two-level “game is the focus of this research area.
+Climate change is an environmental problem on a global scale with the need for local responses.
+As a result, policies aimed at preventing climate change are necessarily always an interplay of international, national and local decisions.
+This ‘multi-level game’ is a central focus of this research area.
 Particularly, we are interested in the factors and mechanisms, which explain the selection of policy instruments and targets.

 Prof. Dr. Karin Ingold Tel.: +41 31 684 53 60 E-Mail: karin.ingold@unibe.ch